stefanKuijers/angular-advanced-seed-yo/README.md

 3. $ npm install grunt-remove-logging --save-dev
   --save-dev saves it as a development dependency

+## Speeding up Compass compilation
+Compass is a great library but the compilation it does within grunt is very slow.
+With the original setup it took about 4.7 seconds before livereload was triggered by the browser after compiling sass to css.
+After going through the following steps the reload triggers in under 20ms.

+1. Create a concurrent task to do the watch see Gruntfile.js at the concurrent.watch task.
+Be sure to set enable logging as in the example
+2. Update Compass.watch to set option 'watch' to true.
+This enables the native Compass watch function
+3. Add the concurrent.server to the serve task.
+4.

 ## Further Adjustments
 To make this repo fit as a seed for medium to large scale apps I decided to make more changes.
 If you just want to get started with Yeoman and Angular your journey ends here.
 I you want to use this seed project as is you can follow the instructions in the 'Distributing Workflow' section.
 I have implemented the following changes:
 1. [ ] Restructured the app after the component-grouped paradigm